overvis/opcb-release/README.md

 -   Any other MODBUS-compatible electronics

-OPCB-221 device can be acquired as a product from [www.overvis.com](www.overvis.com) or manufactured using any single-board computer. **This set of files automatically installs OPCB-221 firmware and works with Raspberry Pi 3/3B/3B+ (Raspbian OS).
+OPCB-221 device can be acquired as a product from [www.overvis.com](www.overvis.com) or manufactured by anyone using any single-board computer. **This set of files automatically installs OPCB-221 firmware and works with Raspberry Pi 3/3B/3B+ (Raspbian OS).
 If you have another board, please check other branches in this repository.**

-OPCB-221 can be used as a stand-alone device, but its main goal is to be compatible with [Overvis monitoring system.](www.overvis.com) In conjunction with Overvis OPCB-221 provides:
+OPCB-221 can be used as a stand-alone device, but its main goal is to be compatible with [Overvis monitoring system.](www.overvis.com) In conjunction with Overvis it provides:

 **Data collection:**

 -   Gather operational data points (any numeric values) from your equipment.
 -   Store history of operational data, get insights and analytics.
 -   Collected data is fully exportable (Excel, CSV).
--   Hazard Analysis Critical Control Point HACCP report.
+-   Hazard Analysis Critical Control Point HACCP reporting.

 **SMS and email notifications:**